Sin42/writeups/2022/CSCTF/Protective_Penguin/03_LightsOut/README.md

 ## Decryption

 At this point it is perfectly clear how the encryption takes place.
-Even though it's straightforward to reverse it at this point, we can simply perform a full search for every byte.
+The input bytes influence the output bytes in order.
+So, even though it's straightforward to reverse the algorithm at this point, there is no need as we can simply perform a full search for every byte.

 ```python